chaos-generator/wipro-web-crawler/README.md

 I also added Google's guava, as the helper methods included in that library are life-saving.

+All methods have been created as public to facilitate testing.
+It is possible to test private methods too, but it requires more code.
+So in order to keep the time used to write this to a minimum, I'm using this as a shortcut.
+Ideally, all methods in WebCrawler should be private, except for the crawl method.

 ### How to build
 dependencies:
 - [gradle](https://gradle.org/)